GDSC-RMIT-University/Pseudo-Mili/README.md

 Image by the fabulously talented Isaac Chuah Yi Jie.
 Concept design by the ever creative Chaamudi Kodikara.

+### Main Features
+1. Send announcements and reminders of the GDSC RMIT events to the servers' _annoucement_ (heh GDSC RMIT Secret!) discord channel;
+2. Make Mili's life easy by being the responsible and on time good little bot that she is;

 ### Set up